dapr/dotnet-sdk/examples/Hosting/Aspire/ServiceInvocationDemo/README.md

 3. The console will display the Aspire dashboard URL.
 Open the provided link in your browser.

-4. In the Aspire dashboard, click on the `http://localhost:5054/` link to access the demo application.
+4. In the Aspire dashboard, click on the "FrontendApp.csproj" link `http://localhost:5054/` to access the demo application.

 5. The main page will present various service invocation demonstration scenarios that you can explore.

 ## Key Features Demonstrated

-- Integration between .NET Aspire orchestration and Dapr runtime
+- Integration between Aspire orchestration and Dapr runtime
 - Service-to-service communication patterns
 - Development-time productivity with Aspire dashboard
 - Production-ready distributed application patterns